isabella232/offer-decisioning.en/help/campaign-standard/using/sending-emails-with-offer-activities.md

 ---
-title: Sending emails with offer activities
+title: Send emails with offer activities
 description: Learn how to send an email delivery containing offer activities.
 page-status-flag: never-activated
 uuid: a98ebc36-172d-4f46-b6ee-b2636a1007c9